Why we need another table tennis ranking system? Why don’t you just use the ITTF ratings?

 There are many advantages:

-ELO rating system is widely used in the world, not only for chess players, but also for many sports competition.
+ELO rating system is widely used in the world, not only for chess players but also for many sports competition.
 The current ITTF rating use “NO loss of points in case of losing a match” which is completely wrong!
-So the points will go up constantly during the time, and it’s called as “rating inflation”.
+So the points will go up constantly during the time, and it’s called “rating inflation”.

 No losing-point is a very bad idea.
 Because with this, the ITTF rating system is not the “self-correcting” system.
 You just play as many tournaments as possible.
 No matter your skills, your winning percentage, just play and win points.
 Even if you lose all of your matches to the lower ranked players, don’t worry!
 Just abuse and play!